pauldotyu/moaw/workshops/pre03-aks/workshop.md

 Up until now, we've been accessing our app using port forwarding.
 This is great for testing, but not very useful if you want users to use your app.

-To expose your app to users, we can leaverage the newly announced [Istio service mesh add-on for AKS](https://learn.microsoft.com/azure/aks/istio-deploy-addon).
+To expose your app to users, we can leverage the newly announced [Istio service mesh add-on for AKS](https://learn.microsoft.com/azure/aks/istio-deploy-addon).
 Istio is a service mesh that provides a lot of useful features, including [security, observability, traffic management, and more](https://istio.io/latest/docs/concepts/).
 We won't be using all the features of Istio, We will however, leverage the [Ingress Gateway](https://istio.io/latest/docs/tasks/traffic-management/ingress/ingress-control/) to expose our app outside of the cluster.

 ### Setting up Istio